emmarisgaardolsen/cultural_datascience_exam/README.md

-# cultural_datascience_exam
+# Agentbased_modelling

-Repository for code needed to reproduce Emma Olsen's exam project in the course Introduction to Cultural Datascience
+This repository holds all necessary files to run the analyses conducted in the Social & Cultural Dynamics Paper "INSERT TITLE HERE" by Emma Olsen & Laura Paulsen at Cognitive Science, Aarhus University.